 - Emulsifiers, additives, flavorings, soy lecithin, and preservatives: Many of these are highly processed, synthetic, and just generally unhealthy.

-Read the ingredients labels if you want to eat chocolate, but still stick to your diet.
-Opt for darker chocolate free of dairy, processed sugars, and chemicals.
+Read the ingredient list if you want to eat chocolate, but still stick to your diet.
+Opt for dairy-free dark chocolate, processed sugars, and chemicals.
 The general rule in Paleo is dark chocolate with 70% cacao or higher.

 Homemade Paleo Chocolate

 If you want to stay strict but still indulge in chocolate, making it at home may be an easier option.
 Here is a rich fudge-like recipe that stays true to Paleo ingredients.

 - 1 tbsp (14.3 g) pure, unsweetened cacao powder